Tygo-van-den-Hurk/Snowflake-v2-Firmware/README.md

 ### Bootloader

 To enter the bootloader, double press the physical reset button on the PCB twice in rapid succession.
-The device `/dev/ttyACM0` should show up.
+The device `/dev/ttyACM*` should show up (where * is an integer).

 ## Credits